tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### Incineration

+Creatures slain by ammunition with this property are reduced to ash when they die.
+They’re not going to come back as zombies, or rise as vampires, or be used as husks by demons.

+---

 #### Keen

 When you make an attack with this ammunition, the crit range of that attack expands by 1 (usually 18+ including the default bonus).